PassbackAI

 If you don't click "Review" — if you let the toast time out, or click ✕ — the captured text is dropped on the floor and never leaves the source tab.

-The only thing OMGfixMD remembers
+The only thing PassbackAI remembers

 One boolean per origin: whether you've clicked ✕ on the toast on this site.
 If you have, the toast stays quiet on that site for the rest of your browser session, then forgets.
 That's the entire persistent state of the extension.